zlthinker/zlthinker.github.io/blog/_posts/2019-04-04-stochastic-gradient-methods.md

 $$\sum_{k=1}^\infty \alpha_k= \infty \textrm{ and } \sum_{k=1}^\infty \alpha_k^2 < \infty.$$

-**Lemma 5 （Strongly convex objective, fixed step size and batch size）**
+###Lemma 5 （Strongly convex objective, fixed step size and batch size)

 If we use a mini batch size of $$n_{mb}$$, the constants $$M$$ and $$M_V$$ will become $$M/n_{mb}$$ and $$M_V/n_{mb}$$.
 Then the expected optimality gap will be turned into